Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any

 - Find Sims 4 and select Install.

 If this wasn’t helping your saved games are probably doomed.
 So, you’ll need to start the game from a scratch.

-We hope you were able to solve this issue with one of the presented workarounds.
+We hope you were able to solve the Sims 4 error code 22 with one of the presented workarounds.
 In case you have any questions or suggestions related to the subject, feel free to share them in the comments.